-Stephen Foster Folk Culture Center State Park is located in Hamilton County (see Vicinity Map).
+Stephen Foster Folk Culture Center State Park is located in Hamilton County.
 Access to the park is from U.S. Highway 41 and State Road 136.
-The Vicinity Map also reflects significant land and water resources existing near the park.
+The Suwannee River Region Map also reflects significant land and water resources existing near the park.